Liouville conformal blocks and Stokes phenomena: Thimble representation of conformal blocks

 There is a convenient way to determine the Stokes lines on the $z$ plane.
-When $z$ sits exactly on a Stokes line, the equation for two of the critical values $\mathcal{W}_i=\mathcal{W}(\sigma_i,z)$ and $\mathcal{W}_j=\mathcal{W}(\sigma_j,z)$, is satisfied.
-Conversely, Stokes lines are the locus of $z$-values for which there is a downward flow from one of the critical points $\sigma_i$ to another $\sigma_j$.
-By listing and solving all equations of the from \cref{eq:Imaginarypart} for $z$, we can easily draw all the Stokes lines.
+When $z$ sits exactly on a Stokes line, like $z=z_0$ in \cref{crossingline}, this will be a downward flow from one of the critical point $i$ to the other $j$ (In \cref{fig:Stokesjump}, the flow is from $R$ to $B$).
+So the equation for two of the critical values $\mathcal{W}_i=\mathcal{W}(\sigma_i,z)$ and $\mathcal{W}_j=\mathcal{W}(\sigma_j,z)$, is satisfied, since $\mathcal{W}$ is conserved along the flow.
+The general strategy is to list and solve all equations of the form \eqref{eq:Imaginarypart}, and draw the solution sets on the $z$-plane, which are indeed codimensional-$1$ lines.
+But one should keep in mind that for general $\mathcal{W}$ \eqref{eq:Imaginarypart} is only a necessary condition for the existence of downward flows between $\sigma_i$ and $\sigma_j$.
+There may be values of $z$ satisfying \eqref{eq:Imaginarypart} while not supporting any downward flow between critical points.
+We should pick up lines among solution sets the genuine Stokes lines.

+Lines of the solution sets may intersect each other and form junctions.
+However, genuine Stokes lines cannot end on a point which is not junctions.
+Assume there is such a point, then varying $z$ through different paths would change thimbles in different ways, which is a contradiction.
+See \cref{fig:Sort}.

+So we can discard such lines from the solution sets.
+After this, the surviving lines can unambiguously divide the plane into sectors.
+The last step is to check whether there is indeed a jump of thimbles when crossing these lines.
+If no, we simply eliminate this line as well.
+If there is, we can go a step further to compute the corresponding Stokes matrix.

-The Stokes lines intersect among themselves, dividing the plane into sectors which we will refer to as Stokes sectors.
+We will refer to the sectors divided by Stokes lines as Stokes sectors.
 Each Stokes sector corresponds to a set of analytical functions that forms a basis for the space of conformal blocks.